tueimage/8dm50-machine-learning/README.md

 TLDR: GitHub is for content, Canvas for communication and submission of assignments.

 ## Hybrid schedule due to the coronavirus pandemic
 The 2020 edition of the course will be given in a hybrid manner combining on-campus and on-line education.
-We have a limited capacity for around 30-35 students to attend the lectures on-campus.
+We have a limited capacity for 32 students to attend the lectures on-campus.
+You have to subscribe in Canvas in order to attend the lectures on-campus.
 The lectures will also be streamed on-line via Microsoft Teams for the students that want to attend remotely.

 Because the room capacity is less than the number of students that registered for the course, you will have to subscribe to attend a lecture on-campus.
 The details about how to do this will be posted on Canvas.